Mount Kosciuszko: Reaching the summit

 Mount Kosciuszko is the highest summit in mainland Australia.
 Until 1977 it was possible to drive from Charlotte Pass to within a few metres of the summit, but in 1977 the road was closed to public motor vehicle access due to environmental concerns.
 The road is open from Charlotte Pass for walkers and cyclists for 7.6 km to Rawson Pass, at an elevation of 2100 m above sea level.
 From there a 1.4 km walking path leads to the summit.

 The peak may also be approached from Thredbo, taking 3 to 3.5 hours for a round trip.
-This straightforward walk starts from the top of the Thredbo Kosciuszko Express chairlift, which operates all year-round.
+This walk starts from the top of the Thredbo Kosciuszko Express chairlift, which operates all year-round.
 The walking path is popular in summer, and is a mesh walkway to protect the native vegetation and prevent erosion.
 It is 5 km to Rawson Pass, where it meets the track from Charlotte Pass, and from where it is a further 1.4 km to the summit.

 The walk to the summit is the easiest of all the Seven Summits.

 Australia's highest public toilet was built at Rawson pass in 2007, to cope with the more than 100,000 people visiting the mountain each summer.

-The third and often overlooked route up Mount Kosciuszko is up the very challenging and historic Hannel's Spur Track (15.5 km), which approaches from the NW and is the only route to pass through the Western Fall Wilderness Zone – passing through four different bio-diversity bands along the ascent.
+A third route up Mount Kosciuszko is up the Hannel's Spur Track (15.5 km), which approaches from the NW and is the only route to pass through the Western Fall Wilderness Zone – passing through four different bio-diversity bands along the ascent.
 The Hannel's Spur Track is officially Australia's biggest vertical ascent of 1800 m.
-This is the same route that explorer Paul Strzelecki climbed and discovered Kosciuszko in 1840 and also the same annual route that the stockmen once brought the cattle up/down from the valley almost 2 km below to graze in the alpine meadows of Kosi throughout the summer.
-The various aboriginal tribes from the Murray valley also used this same route annually for millennia to access Kosciuszko to harvest the delicacies of Bogong moths that were abundant throughout the summer months and to socialise with other tribes from the coast and northern plains.
+This is the same route that explorer Paul Strzelecki climbed and discovered Kosciuszko in 1840 and also the same annual route that stockmen once brought cattle up and down from the valley almost 2 km below to graze in the alpine meadows throughout the summer.
+The various Aboriginal tribes from the Murray valley also used this same route annually for millennia to access Kosciuszko to harvest bogong moths that were abundant throughout the summer months and to socialise with other tribes from the coast and northern plains.
 The Hannel's Spur Track trailhead (sign) is about a 1.4 km hike SSE of the Geehi Rest Area on the Alpine Way road between the towns of Thredbo and Khancoban.

 The peak and the surrounding areas are snow-covered in winter and spring (usually beginning in June and continuing until October or later).
 The road from Charlotte Pass is marked by snow poles and provides a guide for cross-country skiers, and the track from Thredbo is easily followed until covered by snow in winter.